muratk5n/thirdwave/en/README.md

 ---

-As an answer to any Ukraine invasion Japan/US take those disputed Kuril islands back for Japan, I will laugh my ass off.
+If as an answer to any Ukraine invasion Japan/US take those disputed Kuril islands back for Japan, I will laugh my ass off.
 RU navy wld be busy near Ukraine, the islands are on the other side of the world basically, Japan always wanted them back, and I'm sure US would love